BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 `Channel` is an opaque reference to a specific channel.
 This type is used extensively through-out the functional API.

-`Memptr` is an opaque reference to a pointer.
+`Memptr` is an opaque reference to a pointer. **FIXME: Do you really mean reference to a pointer, or should this be an opaque reference to a memory location?
+And I assume it is tied to a memory object?**
 Memptr can be decoded into specific pointers.

 ## Entry Points

 ### `void init(void)`

-Every protection must expose an init function.
+Every protection domain must expose an `init` function.
 This is called by the system when the protection domain is created.
 The `init` function executes using the protection domain's scheduling context.
+**FIXME: Presumably it will be called exactly once?
+How does it terminate?**

 ### `void notified(Channel channel)`

 The `notified` entry point is called by the system when the protection domain has received a notification via a communication channel.
-A channel identifier is passed to the function indicating which specific channel was notified.
+A channel identifier is passed to the function indicating which channel was notified.
+**FIXME: More than one channel may have been notified.
+If so, I assume the entry point will be called multiple times, based on some priority convention (numerically largest bage)?**

 ### `void protected(Channel channel)`

 The `protected` entry point is optional.
-The `protected` entry point is called by the system when another PD makes a protected call to the PD via a channel.
+The `protected` entry point is called by the system when another PD makes a protected procedure call to the PD via a channel.
 The caller is identified via the `channel` parameter.

 The parameters passed by the caller may be accessed via **FIXME**.
 Any return values should be set via **FIXME**.

-When the `protected` entry point returns, the protected procedure call completes.
+When the `protected` entry point returns, the protected procedure call completes (i.e. control returns to the caller).

 ## Functions